 How can medication help?

-- Taking medication regularly can help to control the most distressing symptoms of the disorder.
-They can help you to feel calmer by weakening the delusions, and gradually reducing the frequency and intensity of the hallucinations.
+Taking medication regularly can help to control the most distressing symptoms of Schizoaffective Disorder.
+They can help a person to feel calmer by weakening delusions and gradually reducing the frequency and intensity of hallucinations.

-- Your thinking becomes clearer and you may feel well enough to look after yourself, your home and re-start your studies or work, and concentrate on other aspects of life which are important to you.
+While taking medications a person’s thinking becomes clearer and they may feel well enough to look after themselves, their home, re-start their studies or work, and concentrate on other aspects of life which are important to them.

-- If these medications are taken regularly, they can prevent you having another episode.
+If these medications are taken regularly, they can prevent a person with Schizoaffective Disorder from having another episode.
 It is important to continue to take these medications, even if you feel well.